cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 * ``role``: The user's role.
 * ``actions``: Regular expression defining the authorized actions.
 * ``indices``: Regular expression defining the authorized target indices.
-If null, all indices backed by keyspaces associated to the role.
+If null, all indices backed by keyspaces associated with the role.
 * ``fields``: List of visible fields of documents when Content-Base Security is enabled.
 Supports wilcards, for exemple foo* will match all fields starting by *foo*.
-If your request matches multiple privileges, returned document may contains all associated fields.
+If your request matches multiple privileges, returned document may contain all associated fields.
 * ``query``: Filter query when Content-Base Security is enabled.
 If your request matches multiple privileges, returned document are filtered with all queries.

 ..
 IMPORTANT::